On Proper Colorings of Functions

-Now we have seen that the existence of finite independent tight proper colorings on $^{\omega }\omega _{1}$ to $\omega _{1}$ depends on CH.
-Now we will show that using CH we can construct a wide variety of tight finite independent proper colorings.
+Now we have seen that the existence of finitely independent tight proper colorings on $^{\omega }\omega _{1}$ to $\omega _{1}$ depends on CH.
+Now we will show that using CH we can construct a wide variety of tight finitely independent proper colorings.
 For this we will use notions of forcing.